Avery Haines: CTV W5

 On 12 October 2017, CTV announced on social media that Haines had accepted a job as a co-host and correspondent on its news magazine, W5.
-W5 is Canada's most-watched newsmagazine-documentary program, averaging 1m viewers per week.

-Since joining W5, Haines has won and been nominated for numerous awards for her national and international long-format investigative documentaries.
+She has since won and been nominated for numerous awards for her national and international long-format investigative documentaries.

-In 2019, she was awarded the RTDNA for 'Investigative Journalism' for her one-hour documentary entitledW5: No Witnesses, an exposé of a global sex abuse cover-up within the Jehovah's Witnesses sect.
-In 2019, she was also awarded the Innocence Canada Tracey Tyler Award for Justice for the Wrongly Convicted for W5: An Indigenous man's quest to clear his name.
+In 2019, W5 was awarded the RTDNA Dan McArthur Award for Investigative Journalism for her one-hour documentary, W5: No Witnesses, an exposé of a global sex abuse cover-up within the Jehovah's Witnesses sect.
+In 2019, Haines also won the Innocence Canada Tracey Tyler Award for Justice for the Wrongly Convicted for W5: An Indigenous man's quest to clear his name.

-In 2020, Haines won Canadian Screen Awards for 'Best Host or Interviewer, News or Information' for the W5 investigation The Narco Riviera.
+In 2020, Haines won a Canadian Screen Award for "Best Host or Interviewer, News or Information" for the W5 investigation The Narco Riviera.
 The academy described the documentary as "A powerful investigation into drug cartel violence in Mexico and the risk posed to tourists, including Canadians, who travel south seeking sun and sand but may find their lives at risk.
 The documentary includes an exclusive, chilling interview with a cartel leader – a risky and difficult to organize a journalistic coup.
 Following the broadcast Mexican authorities stepped up their investigations, eventually arresting drug cartel members in the 'Narco Riviera'".
-Haines was also awarded the 2020 Canadian Screen Awards 'Best News or Information Program' for W5: The Baby in the Snow.
-This W5 investigation into who left 11-month-old Dusty Bowers to die in the snow forced the Ontario Provincial Police to reopen this 30-year-old cold case.
+Haines also won the 2020 Canadian Screen Award for "Best News or Information Program" for W5: The Baby in the Snow.
+This W5 investigation into who left 11-month-old Dusty Bowers to die in the snow forced the Ontario Provincial Police to reopen the 30-year-old cold case.

-In 2021, Haines was awarded the Canadian Screen Awards for 'Best News or Information Program' for the W5 investigation The Invisible Man.
-This W5 documentary investigates romance fraud, finding victims who have been scammed out of their life's savings but also tracks the schemes to a vast international cartel of criminals, stretching to a secretive Nigerian fraud ring.
+In 2021, Haines was awarded the Canadian Screen Award for "Best News or Information Program" for the W5 investigation The Invisible Man.
+This documentary investigates romance fraud, finding victims who have been scammed out of their life's savings, but also tracks the schemes to a vast international cartel of criminals, stretching to a secretive Nigerian fraud ring.

-In 2022, Haines won the Canadian Screen Awards for 'Best News or Information Program' for the W5 investigation: A Town Divided.
-The documentary investigated a preacher who made headlines for defying public health laws during the COVID-19 pandemic, sending shockwaves through a small Ontario town.
+In 2022, Haines won the Canadian Screen Award for "Best News or Information Program" for the W5 investigation A Town Divided.
+The documentary investigates a preacher who made headlines for defying public health laws during the COVID-19 pandemic, sending shock waves through a small Ontario town.
 Pastor Henry Hildebrandt from the Christian Fundamentalist Church of God emerged as a hero to the anti-lockdown crowd, preaching against the government, police, and the medical community over public health restrictions.
 The W5 investigation uncovered former members who expose his church as a child-abusing cult with a prophecy about the looming apocalypse.

+In February 2024, Bell Media announced that W5 would conclude as a regular television series after 58 seasons, due to cutbacks at the company.
+CTV News relaunched the brand as an investigative journalism unit, with Haines presenting long-form stories on the CTV National News and other CTV News platforms, and documentary specials under the branding "W5's Avery Haines Investigates".